Proof that 22/7 exceeds π: Proof

 The evaluation of this integral was the first problem in the 1968 Putnam Competition.

-It is easier than most Putnam Competition problems, but the competition often features seemingly obscure problems that turn out to refer to something very familiar.
-This integral has also been used in the entrance examinations for the Indian Institutes of Technology.

 Details of evaluation of the integral

 That the integral is positive follows from the fact that the integrand is non-negative; the denominator is positive and the numerator is a product of nonnegative numbers.
 One can also easily check that the integrand is strictly positive for at least one point in the range of integration, say at 1/2.
 Since the integrand is continuous at that point and nonnegative elsewhere, the integral from 0 to 1 must be strictly positive.

 It remains to show that the integral in fact evaluates to the desired quantity: